svenslaggare/StackJIT/README.md

 to the stdout.

 ###Locals###
 The VM supports 8 locals, indexed from 0 to 7.
+The locals may be moved to a stack frame basis instead of globally.

 ###Function calls###
-Currently the functions that can be called is hardcoded.
+Both native and user defined functions can be called.
+The arguments are popped from the evaluation stack where the top operand is the last argument and so on.
+Only 4 arguments are supported.

 ###Functions###
 Functions can be defined using the following syntax: